Raja Ampat Islands: Administration

 Most of the islands make up the Raja Ampat Regency, a regency (kabupaten) forming part of Southwest Papua.
-It came into existence in 2004, prior to which the archipelago was part of Sorong Regency.
+It came into existence in 2004, before which the archipelago was part of Sorong Regency.
 The southern part of the island of Salawati is not part of the Raja Ampat Regency.
 Instead, it constitutes the Salawati Selatan and Salawati Tengah Districts of Sorong Regency.

 Raja Ampat Regency is subdivided into the following districts (kecamatan):

-Note: (a) the Ayau Islands (including Ayau District) lie some distance to the north of Waigeo. (b) Not to be confused with Salawati Tengah District of Sorong Regency, Salawati Tengah District of Rajah Ampat Regency actually forms the southeast portion of Salawati Island.
+Note: (a) including the Boo Islands, which lie some distance to the west of Kofiau. (b) Not to be confused with the Salawati Tengah District of Sorong Regency, the Salawati Tengah District of Rajah Ampat Regency actually forms the southeast portion of Salawati Island. (c) The Ayau Islands (including Ayau District) lie some distance to the north of Waigeo.

-Taking account of the 2,741 people of Salawati Selatan and Salawati Tengah Districts which are administratively in Sorong Regency, the total population of the archipelago adds up to 68,146 in mid 2021.
+Taking account of the 2,757 people of Salawati Selatan and Salawati Tengah Districts, which are administratively in Sorong Regency, the total population of the archipelago added up to 69,596 in mid 2022.

 There are proposals to divide the current Raja Ampat Regency into three, with Waigeo and its surrounding small islands forming a new North Raja Ampat Regency (Kabupaten Raja Ampat Utara), and with Misool and Kofiau and their surrounding small islands forming a new South Raja Ampat Regency (Kabupaten Raja Ampat Selatan), leaving the residue of the existing Regency to cover the northern part of Salawati Island (the rest of Salawati Island still lies within Sorong Regency) and Batanta Island (which forms Selat Sagawin District).